rune/rune/docs/docs/publishing/collaboration.md

 ## Roles

 All game members can [playtest](/docs/publishing/simulating-multiplayer) game versions in draft / under review in the Rune app.
-Only Developer and Admins can [publish](/docs/publishing/publishing-your-game) a new version of the game.
+Only Developers and Admins can [publish](/docs/publishing/publishing-your-game) new versions of the game.
 Note that a game can have multiple Admins.